Videocraft10/Focus-Light/README.md

 |  |  |  |  |  |  |
 | ***GRAND TOTAL (for 2)*** | ---------- | ---------- | ---------- | ---------- | $104.3018 (gah dam) |

+## How to use!
+### LED's

+Simply plug the lamp on!
+The LEDs will turn on automaticly, ensure you are plugging into the non usb hub ports (the 5 lower ports)

+### USB Hub

+Simply plug your computer into the lower usb port closest to the raised one, and plug any accessories into the other lower ones to the right.

 ## How to Build

+Download the easyeda file from [here](https://github.com/Videocraft10/Focus-Light/blob/main/PCB%20Files/ProPrj_Videocraft%20Focus%20Light.epro2) and upload it to easyeda's pcb fabrication service.
+Click PCBA, and select how many you want assembled (minimun 2) Then download all case files from [here](

 ## Software Used